fujibo/poseHG/README.md

 =====

 I reimplemented "Stacked hourglass networks for human pose estimation" [1] mainly following this author code.
 This paper provides **only single-person pose estimation**.
-If you want to do multi-person pose estimation like Openpose, you need to combine with detector like SSD [2].
-We provide the code.
+If you want to do multi-person pose estimation like Openpose, you need to combine this with a person detector like SSD [2].
+We provide the code, `demo_multi_person.py`.

 ## Requirements
 - python==3.6.4